-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data Frequency of data aggregation and aggregation and analysis (check each analysis(check each that applies): that applies):

-Number and percent of Support Plans addressing participants' desired outcomes.
-(Number of Support Plans addressing participants' desired outcomes divided by the total number of Support Plans reviewed in the identified quarter)
+Number and percent of support plans addressing participants' desired outcomes.
+(Number of support plans addressing participants' desired outcomes divided by the total number of support plans reviewed in the identified quarter.)